sbuss/bitmerchant/README.md

 Bitmerchant is a work-in-progress python library for common bitcoin/altcoin merchant uses.

-The first goal is an easy to use BIP32 wallet for linking user payments with their accounts.
+The first goal is an easy to use [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#) wallet for linking user payments with their accounts.

+Up next is a system that monitors the blockchain and sends out a signal when a payment is received at an address you're tracking.

 ---